Exploring the Ocean

 Voltaire, excerpt from a letter to his Parisian friends sent from Ferney.

-A large campaign in the Indian Ocean combined with a trip to the region by H.S.H. the Sovereign Prince.
+A large campaign in the Indian Ocean combined with a trip to the region by H.S.H. the Sovereign Prince in 2022.

 A new documentary on the meeting of H.S.H. the Sovereign Prince with the artist Alick Tipoti and the people of Badu Island in the Torres Strait.

-A book on all the explorations in which H.S.H. the Sovereign Prince took part since the beginning of His reign.
+A book to come on all the explorations in which H.S.H. the Sovereign Prince took part since the beginning of His reign.